Rural hospitals gird for unwinding of pandemic Medicaid coverage - NewsBreak

 “Obviously we would handle the inpatient admissions for those institutions and so it would increase our capacity, but we’re prepared to do so if necessary,” he said.

-The post Rural hospitals gird for unwinding of pandemic Medicaid coverage appeared first on Idaho Capital Sun .
+The post Rural hospitals gird for unwinding of pandemic Medicaid coverage appeared first on Colorado Newsline .

 Comments / 0